freon4dsl/Freon-documentation/docu-content/020_Tutorial/020_Creating_your_Metamodel/+page.md

 language Education

 modelunit Flow {
-    reference subject: Subject;
+    reference main: SiteGroup;
     rules: FlowRule[];
 }
 ```
-Here again, we use a reference to link the flow a subject.
+Here again, we use a reference to link the flow a site group.

 In the following code, each **FlowRule** is linked to a certain page.
 This is the page that the pupil is currently
 working on.
 The flow rule will determine which page to show next, using a set of **PageTransitions**.